 Next, as a college freshman, I eagerly enrolled in “Major Questions in Philosophy,” taught by a newly minted Ph.D. from Harvard, Paul Gomberg.
 He introduced me to Descartes’ epistemological skepticism, Hume’s demolition of the design argument, and Lenin’s critique of the state.
 Wow!
 Knowledge, the gods, and the state all undermined in sixteen weeks.
 Subsequently, I took the maximum number of philosophy courses allowable in pursuit of my B.A. including: existentialism and phenomenology, Ancient, Medieval, Modern, American, and Asian philosophy, as well as philosophy of religion, science, mind, and law.
 Holding all these strains of study together was a deep and passionate concern about life’s meaning.

-Then a careful reading of “Aristotle’s Metaphysics” led me to wonder if Aristotle’s view of teleology—that reality strives unconsciously toward ends—could be reconciled with modern evolutionary theory which is decidedly non-teleological.
-This led to my discovery of Piaget’s conception of evolution where I found the concept of equilibrium, the biological and epistemological analog of the quasi-teleological approach I had been seeking.
+Then a careful reading of “Aristotle’s Metaphysics” led me to wonder if his view of teleology—that reality strives unconsciously toward ends—could be reconciled with modern evolutionary theory which is decidedly non-teleological.
+This led to my discovery of Piaget’s conception of evolution with its concept of equilibrium, the biological and epistemological analog of the quasi-teleological approach I had been seeking.
 I now saw how evolution could be characterized as a non-deterministic orthogenesis.
-Perhaps evolution and progress could be reconciled after all.
+Perhaps then evolution and progress could be reconciled after all.